 Right now each of us is the product of some good and some bad karma.
 We are all imperfect human beings.
 Because of that, we can expect to experience some good and some bad circumstances.
 We will have our fair measure of happiness and suffering according to our previous deeds.

-But, whether bad things happen to us, we can respond with good karma.
+But, whenever bad things happen to us, we can respond with good karma.
 We can break the bad cycles and foster the good ones.
 We can stay in the good karma zone all the time.

 How do we make good karma all the time?